-To me, mental preparedness is the ability to think clearly, continue to analyze, remain focused, and to be able to cope with adverse situations.
+To me, mental preparation, a.k.a. mental preparedness, is the ability to think clearly, continue to analyze, remain focused, and to be able to cope with adverse situations.

-Have you ever suddenly found yourself in an extreme situation and for all intents and purposes, just broke down?
+Have you ever suddenly found yourself in an extreme situation and – for all intents and purposes – you just broke down?
 And I do not mean break down as in crying, but more like your brain just turned off.
 You were so overwhelmed with the situation that you literally did not know what to do.

 It very simply explains the relationship between and the importance of gear, knowledge and skills, and the will to survive when dealing with survival situations.